FIND US ON SOCIAL

 Once your baby is sitting independently, you can try a Montessori treasure basket.
 This sensory learning tool is mostly geared to babies ages 6 through 18 months, but older toddlers and preschool-aged children can benefit from them, too.

-Once your baby is no longer putting small objects in their mouth, and as they become more independent and verbal, you’ll want to switch out your items with more age-appropriate things that interest them at that time, including new objects they haven’t seen or used before.
-As babies, it’s a lot easier to make these interesting, because everything is new to your 6-to-18-month-old!
+Once your baby is no longer putting small objects in their mouth, and as they become more independent and verbal, you will want to switch out your items with more age-appropriate things that interest them at that time, including new objects they have not seen or used before.
+As babies, it is a lot easier to make these interesting, because everything is new to your 6-to-18-month-old!

 Photo: Instagram/makeitmontessori